sharad23/hydra/docs/git.md

   		git flow support start <release> <base>

-# sub tree
+# Submodule

-* All the  generic modules are which needs to be edited are sub tree.
+* All the  generic modules are which needs to be edited are submodule.
   For example, the helpers module in the modana is the sub tree

-sub-tress: modana/helpers
+* sub-tress: modana/helpers

-* To init - ./sub_version.sh init
-* To pull - ./sub_version.sh pull
+* To update the submodule
-* For pull request - ./sub_version.sh push
+  git submodule update --remote

 Note: if u change the subtree and dont make a pull request it wont be reflected in the production mode.
 So u need to make a pull request

-# Submodules

-* All the protos directory will be a sub module instead of sub tree